SilviaLauraPintea/DejaVu/README.md

->> Run: edit the cofing file with the corresponding paths towards data (see bin/config_example.txt):
+>> Run: edit the config file with the corresponding paths towards data (see bin/config_example.txt):

 - Usage: ./dejavu [what] [mode] [config.txt]